A brown floral plate with no back haystack cookies. Some are decorated with icing and sprinkles.

 A hot lush chocolate sauce is poured over oats and coconut and becomes a rustic little “cookie”, but really it’s more of a chocolate mound.

-My chocolate haystacks are made of really just coconut, oats, and a homemade chocolate sauce.
-I have seen variations with dried noodles, marshmallows, pretzels, cornflakes, nuts, peanut butter, or potato sticks thrown into the recipe.
-These are all great add-ins.
-But we just make the simple old-school chocolate haystack recipes that my grandmother used to make, and our family adored.
+My chocolate haystacks are made of just coconut, oats, and a homemade chocolate sauce.
+Many variations are made with dried noodles, marshmallows, pretzels, cornflakes, nuts, peanut butter, or potato sticks mixed in.

 How to make Chocolate Haystacks